Assam Gramin Bank

 Assam Gramin Bank (AGB) is an Indian Regional Rural Bank (RRB) in Assam established on 1 April 2019.
 The bank was formed by the amalgamation of Assam Gramin Vikash Bank and Langpi Dehangi Rural Bank.
 It currently has 473 branches in Assam.It is under the ownership of Ministry of Finance, Government of India.
 It is sponsored by Punjab National Bank & is jointly Owned by the Government of India, Government of Assam and Punjab National Bank.
 According to Notification No. S.O.
 4831(E), the Assam Gramin Vikash Bank has been renamed as Assam Gramin Bank.
-The change was made upon the request of the Punjab National Bank (PNB), which sponsors the Bank.
+On the request of its sponsor Punjab National Bank (PNB).

-It functions under Regional Rural Banks' Act 1976 and is sponsored by United Bank of India (now Punjab National Bank).

-The shareholders of the Bank are Govt. of India (50%), Punjab National Bank (35%) and Government of Assam (15%).
-The Bank is operating in all districts of Assam State with its Head Office at Guwahati.
-The bank has Nine Regional Offices functioning at Nalbari, Golaghat, Lakhimpur, Guwahati, Dibrugarh, Kokrajhar, Silchar, Tezpur and Diphu.

 History

-As part of the restructuring process initiated in 2005, RRBs sponsored by the same banks were amalgamated to improve operational efficiency and service delivery.
-In Assam all together five RRBs were opened at different point of time beginning with Pragjyotish Gaonlia Bank.
+As part of the restructuring process initiated in 2005, RRBs sponsored by the same banks were amalgamated to improve operational efficiency.

+Pragjyotish Gaonlia Bank was the first RRB established in Assam on July 6, 1976.
+It was sponsored by United Bank of India.

-Assam Gramin Vikash Bank
+Assam Gramin Vikash Bank (2006-2019)

-Assam Gramin Vikash Bank was an Indian Regional Rural Bank headquartered in Guwahati, India.
+Assam Gramin Vikash Bank was a Regional Rural Bank headquartered in Guwahati, India.

 Govt. of India vide Notification No. F.1.
-(25)/2005 dated 12 January 2006.
-It was established in 2006 as a Regional Rural Bank as per Regional Rural Banks Act of 1976.
+(25)/2005 dated 12 January 2006 established it as a Regional Rural Bank as per Regional Rural Banks Act of 1976.
 By amalgamation, on 12 January 2006, of the following 4 banks, Pragjyotish Gaonlia Bank (Estd.
 06-07-1976), Lakhimi Gaonlia Bank (Estd.
 29-07-1980), Cachar Gramin Bank (Estd.
 31-03-1981) and Subansiri Gaonlia Bank (Estd.
-30-03-1982) sponsored by United Bank of India, to participate more energetically, in the upliftment and development of Rural Farm Sector and Rural Non-Farm Sector, with emphasis on the deprived, the Rural Poor, Rural ISB and Rural Crafts.
+30-03-1982) sponsored by United Bank of India, to participate more energetically, in the upliftment and development of Rural Farm Sector and Rural Non-Farm Sector.
 It was under the ownership of Ministry of Finance, Government of India.